Eviction isn’t something anyone really wants to talk about, but it is important for all those living in student accommodation to know the facts.

 If the landlord gives you notice to leave the property but despite the notice you decide to stay in the property, the landlord cannot force you out, but must apply to court for a possession order.

 However, if you do not leave and the landlord goes to court and successfully obtains a possession order, it is likely that the court will order you to pay at least some of the landlord’s court fees and legal costs.
-Such costs are likely to be several hundred pounds and could be over a thousand pounds.
+Such costs are likely to be several hundred pounds.

 If a court does grant a possession order, it is likely that you will be ordered to leave within 14 days.